-wc-word count
+wc - word count

-wc [ -rlwapc ] [ name ... ]
+wc [ name ... ]

 Wc counts lines and words in the named files, or in the standard input if no name appears.
-A word is a maximal string of ascii graphics delimited by spaces, tabs or newlines.
-Other characters are always ignored.
+A word is a maximal string of printing characters delimited by spaces, tabs or newlines.
+All other characters are simply ignored.